 Academicians and policy makers seem to have a more intellectual view of Making America Great Again that attacks the foundation of Progressive thought.
 According to Deion Kathawa in American Greatness, the villain is the administrative state, which, he suggests, holds Americans under siege by encouraging globalization, free trade, and by tolerating a permeable border with Mexico.
-The origin of this evil kingdom is:
+The origin of what some perceive as an “evil kingdom” is:

 The eruption of legislative activity in (Franklin) Roosevelt’s first 100 days in office (that) is widely assumed to form a partition separating a long period of limited national government from one of concentrated central authority…birthed by some favorable emergency—the Great Depression.

 Unlike FDR, who Kathawa believes was a “power-hungry opportunist” …